Collisional whistler instability and electron temperature staircase in inhomogeneous plasma: Conclusion

 In particular, we show that the extra stabilization provided by the new terms allows for non-constant temperature profiles to emerge and persist (\Sec{sec:global_stable}).
 These stable temperature profiles are expected to be established quickly, on the instability timescale, since the quasilinear damping of the instability on the background temperature drives the system to marginal stability ($\Symb{D}_A = 0$ globally).
 In the high-beta limit, these stable temperature profiles generically take the form of a staircase with affine symmetry (shifts and rescalings of the spatial coordinate).
 For simple density profiles, viz., constant or isobaric profiles, the staircase has a single step that occurs at low temperature where the plasma is effectively unmagnetized.
 More exotic density profiles can yield multi-step staircases: e.g., choosing a power-law density profile ($n \propto \Hall^\sigma$) gives a temperature profile with multiple steps but only when the plasma beta is small, and as a consequence the multi-step staircase is not `sharp'.

 Finally, we discuss the back-reaction of the collisional whistler instability on the plasma temperature profile (\Sec{sec:quasilinear}).
 The instability is able to modify the temperature profile via frictional heating and Ettingshausen heat flux so that total energy is conserved.
 Interestingly, there exists a regime in which the instability cools the plasma via friction rather than heats it; this regime necessarily occurs in the initial stages of the instability.
 The Ettingshausen heat flux is also capable of canceling a portion of the conductive heat flux when the intensity gradient of the collisional whistler instability is anti-aligned with the temperature gradient.
 In principle, the collisional whistler instability might be capable of strongly reducing the heat flux through these mechanisms, but for high-beta plasmas, a strong reduction is unlikely to occur in the manner envisioned here as this would require the wave-intensity profile to be essentially delta-shaped.
 Non-geometrical-optics behaviour, nonlinear effects, or even synergistic interplay with kinetic microinstabilities (as these quickly modify fluid transport coefficients away from the standard Braginskii expressions used here) might relax this conclusion, but dedicated simulations are required to investigate this further.
+In this sense, our work here should be considered an initial investigation in which a number of simplifications have been made to elucidate the basic physics at play and to obtain initial estimates of the various parameter dependencies.
+More detailed followup investigations can now be performed in which these simplifications are sequentially relaxed.